ILR Long Residence Applications (10-Year Route)

 - Time under Section 3C or 3D leave (pending appeal, extension, or review) counts as lawful

-- Any period of overstaying, refusal, or gap could jeopardise your eligibility
+- Any period of overstaying, refusal, or gap could jeopardise your eligibility.
+Some gaps may still be arguable depending on timing and circumstances.

 4. English Language and Life in the UK